natural-coding/ta-farm/README.md

 ## ta-farm

-A test assignment completed 99% as it has a well defined architecture. :-) The source code follows the SOLID principles (but not PSR recommendations)
+A test assignment completed 99% as it has a well defined architecture. :-) The source code follows the SOLID principles (but not PSR recommendations).

 ### Requirements
 - PHP 7.4+ (type hints in class declaration)